waciciarelli/Credit_Risk_Analysis/README.md

 ![Random Sampling Classification Report](https://github.com/waciciarelli/Credit_Risk_Analysis/blob/main/Screenshots/cr_resampling_classification_report_imbalanced.png?raw=true)

 As demonstrated above:
-* The balanced accuracy score is
+* The balanced accuracy score is 0.64
+* Precision for the minority class is very low (0.01), and very high for the majority class (1.00)
+* Recall for the minority class is high (0.69), and a little lower for the majority class (0.59)

 ### SMOTE Oversampling